Scientific Name

 Description

-Kalanchoe eriophylla is a dwarf much-branched succulent with all parts covered with a whitish or pinky felt of long stellate hairs.
-It grows up to 4 inches (10 cm) tall, branching at the base to form a dense mat.
-All These hairs give the otherwise green leaves a silvery-white shimmer.
-The main stem is slender, sub-woody, decumbent, and grows up to 12 inches (30 cm) long, rooting at the nodes.
-Branches are up to 2 inches (5 cm) long.
-Leaves are thick fleshy and turn deep crimson when the plant is grown in the winter sun.
+Kalanchoe eriophylla is a dwarf, much-branched succulent with all parts covered with a whitish or pinky felt of long stellate hairs.
+It can grow up to 4 inches (10 cm) tall and branch at the base, forming a dense mat as it matures.
+All these hairs give the otherwise green leaves a silvery-white shimmer.
+The main stem is slender, sub-woody, decumbent, and can grow up to 12 inches (30 cm) long, rooting at the nodes.
+The branches can reach a length of 2 inches (5 cm).
+The leaves are thick and fleshy and turn deep crimson when the plant is grown in the winter sun.

-The flowers are erect or spreading, bell-shaped, 4-petaled, vary in color from pink, violet to blue-violet and appear in 2- to 7-flowered clusters on up to 8 inches (20 cm) tall stalk in early spring.
+The flowers are erect or spreading, bell-shaped, 4-petaled, and vary in color from pink and violet to blue-violet.
+They appear in early spring in 2- to 7-flowered clusters on stalks that can grow up to 8 inches (20 cm) tall.

 Hardiness